Estonia Crypto Tax 2

 • Includes companies and individuals providing crypto exchange services

-How to Pay Taxes on Crypto in Estonia in 2024?
+How to Pay Taxes on Crypto in Estonia in 2025?

 There are some laid-down rules concerning taxation of income from cryptocurrency in Estonia.
 Income from trading in cryptocurrency, conversion of cryptocurrency into ordinary currency, exchanging it for another cryptocurrency, or using the cryptocurrency to pay for goods or services shall be declared by the individuals.
 Furthermore, income derived from extracting a cryptocurrency shall be treated as entrepreneurial income.

-The basic rate of income tax in Estonia for 2024 is 20%.
-Taxable income may be reduced by tax-free income, the amount of which shall depend on the income received but shall not exceed 654 euros per month and 7,848 euros per year.
-For pensioners, special non-taxable income is up to €776 per month and €9,312 per year.
+The basic rate of income tax in Estonia for 2025 is 22%.
+Taxable income can be reduced by tax-free income, the amount of which depends on the income received.
+This tax-free income can be up to 654 euros per month and 7,848 euros per year.
+For pensioners, the special non-taxable income can be up to 776 euros per month and 9,312 euros per year.

 For those individuals who are involved in the development of cryptocurrency, the proceeds derived from such an activity represent entrepreneurial income.
 Such persons have to be registered in the commercial register and can act as sole proprietors-FIE or through an organization.
 Notably, expenses connected with the generation of income from the development of cryptocurrency cannot be subtracted by individual entrepreneurs.